jradd/django-newproj-template/readme.md

 #### base.html

 The basis to inherit all other templates off of.
 A responsive-design (mobile) friendly HTML5 template.
 Sitewide stylesheets and script files are referenced in the appropriate places and wrapped in django-compressor to minimize page load times.
 This template also includes Google Analytics, default meta data and Facebook Graph API data for page sharing purposes as well as a link to a favicon and Apple Touch icons for Web application development purposes.

+### JavaScript Files Created

+When you run the script to create the project, the script downloads the latest version of jQuery (which is then referenced both locally and via Google's AJAX load in base.html) as well as a [customized basic version of modernizr.js](https://gist.github.com/3868451) which includes only the shims for the HTML5 doctype.

+### Stylesheets Created

+This project utilizes the [Compass](http://compass-style.org) [SASS](http://sass-lang.com) framework and creates a stylesheet directory following the requirements of that application.
+CSS files will be created in the appropriate spots the first time you run either ``compass watch static_media/stylesheets`` or ``compass compile static_media/stylesheets``.
+The [bash shortcut ``cw``](#compass) is set up to reduce keyboard fatigue.

+#### _base.sass

+This is where mixins and variables are defined.
+This also imports compass to the project.

+#### screen.sass

+The main stylesheet.
+This imports ``_base.sass``, calls a reset and begins defining the styles for elements, classes and ids.

+#### print.sass

+A stylesheet specifically for print styling.
+Meant to be used in a way that styles defined here override ``screen.sass``.

+* In ``myproject/static_media/stylesheets/sass/print.sass``, replace ``siteURL.com`` with the site's domain name.

+#### ie.sass

+A stylesheet specifically for dealing with modifications necessary for Internet Explorer.
+Meant to be used in a way that styles defined here override screen.sass.

 ### TemplateTags Installed